ngaskill/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/07-packaging-android-screenlets.markdown

 You should package your screenlets in a module (Android library) if you want to distribute them for use in other apps.
-Developers can then use your screenlets by adding that module as a project dependency in their apps.
+Developers can then use your screenlets by adding your module as a project dependency in their apps.
 With the following steps, this tutorial shows you how to package and distribute your screenlets in a module:

 1. Create a new Android module and configure the `build.gradle` file.
 2. Configure dependencies between each module.